core-wg/oscore/draft-ietf-core-object-security.md

 where:

-- version: contains the OSCORE version number.
+- oscore_version: contains the OSCORE version number.
 Implementations of this specification MUST set this field to 1.
 Other values are reserved for future versions.

 - alg: contains the AEAD Algorithm from the security context used for the exchange (see {{context-definition}}).